 Additionally, the recession beginning in 2008 has had a major impact on San Diego's housing production, including significant reductions in construction permit activity.
-Although there are signs that San Diego's economy is improving, the housing sector still faces many difficulties.
+Although there are numerous signs that San Diego's economy is improving, the housing sector still faces many difficulties.
 While the City has enacted a variety of measures to stimulate housing production, many challenges still remain.
 San Diego must have an adequate supply of housing to maintain its economic competitive edge and house its workforce.
+With the emergence of San Diego's knowledge-based economy it is critical to ensure there is a steady supply of housing coming online to meet the needs of this diverse group of workers.
 In the absence of Redevelopment, the City must explore more robust reforms in order to meet its existing and future housing needs.
-The 2012 Affordable Housing Parking Regulation Amendments is one example of the City's commitment to create incentives to reduce the cost of housing production.
+The 2012 Affordable Housing Parking Regulation Amendments are one example of the City's commitment to create incentives to reduce the cost of housing production.
 Incentives such as this, as well as those included in the San Diego Regional Chamber of Commerce 2012 Housing Action Plan, the San Diego Housing Federation's Housing Element Best Practices, and the Affordable Housing Best Practices Task Force warrant strong consideration as the City must implement more reforms to fill the void left from Redevelopment.
-Chapters 2-6 of this Housing Element include numerous policy and program recommendations that focus on increasing the production and affordability of housing in the City.
+It is the intent of this Housing Element to provide tangible and concrete ways to get to implementation.
+Chapters 2-6 include numerous policy and program recommendations that focus on increasing the production and affordability of housing in the City.
 Upon implementation, these policies and programs could serve as a catalyst for new housing production, providing a diversity of housing and transportation choices, creating more compact, walkable, and bicycle-friendly communities that are accessible by public transportation, and to serve the growing needs of the workforce to ensure the long-term economic vitality of the San Diego region.